 No, since there is mayonnaise in the sauce, it doesn’t freeze well.
 Unfortunately, the fat in mayo doesn't freeze well, so when you thaw it out, your once delicious and smooth spread will be lumpy and curdled.

 To make the most epic restaurant-quality cheeseburgers at home, you need to know how to make the best hamburger patties.
-You will also need a light and fluffy brioche burger bun.
+You will also need a light and fluffy brioche burger bun and caramelized onions.
 By the way, hamburgers go perfectly with chocolate milkshakes or vanilla milkshakes!
-This sauce also goes very well with Maine Lobster Rolls served on toasted New England Hot Dog Buns.
+This sauce also goes very well with Maine Lobster Rolls.

 Homemade Burger Sauce (In-N-Out Special Sauce - Copycat)